Yoga Precepts in the Indian Independence Movement

 Dennis Dalton, Mahatma Gandhi: nonviolent power in action, NY: Columbia Univ, 1993. p.
 38

-Gandhi shamed the British oppressors into giving up their prized possession: The British, under attack by the Germans at home, were vulnerable.
+By appealing to the moral force that lies deep within each of us, Gandhi both persuaded the British oppressors to give up their crown jewel of India, and disarmed the hate-filled sectarian mobs fighting over the spoils: The British, under attack by the Germans at home, were vulnerable.
 In the final push for independence, starting in 1942, Gandhi and the Indian National Congress launched the non-violent civil-disobedient “Quit India” movement in which 10,000 died.
 It was the most widespread rebellion since the 1857 Mutiny, starting with mass urban strikes, then rural, and finally, underground terrorist actions.
 When Gandhi and Nehru were jailed, most Muslims turned their support to Jinnah’s Muslim League, which now wanted Britain to remain in India to prevent their interests from being overwhelmed by Hindus.
 But, by the middle of World War II, Britain had little money, and even less will, to remain in India.
 So, in June, 1947 the British Viceroy Lord Mountbatten exacted a promise from Nehru and Jinnah to accept the Partition boundaries between Pakistan and India — splitting off the Punjab and Bengal, drawn up by an impartial British official, sight unseen.
 When it was revealed the day after Independence, communal rioting and civil war broke out in the Punjab, and later in Delhi.
 Gandhi’s fasts in 1947-48 stopped the Delhi and Calcutta sectarian killing.
 He was assassinated shortly thereafter, in 1948, by an RSS Hindu fundamentalist.

 Raghavan N. Iyer, The Moral and Political Thought of Mahatma Gandhi, Oxford University Press, 1973.
 P. 178